tc39/notes/meetings/2018-09/sept-26.md

 KG: Private symbols are different than symbols though.
 It's like introducing the reified PrivateName in a field.

-TOD: I like the syntax scope in current proposal.
+TDE: I like the syntax scope in current proposal.
 The private symbol doesn't have to be so close to the lexical use area.
 It's important for me to have private state near the use.

 YK: The `#private` symbol has to mean private, which makes it easier.